Qascade-AGC/Qascade-blog/_posts/2026-04-23-first-post.md

 ---
-title: "Our First Week: 5 Projects Delivered"
+title: "Our Tech Stack for MVPs"
 date: 2026-04-23
 ---